cthulhuology/graphie/README.md

 It is currently a work in progress and may cease to be at any time.

-All code is under a style MIT LICENSE.
+All code is under a MIT LICENSE.